-Rosner’s third novel, ELECTRIC CITY, was published by Counterpoint Press in October 2014, and named one of the best books of the year by National Public Radio.
+Rosner’s third novel, ELECTRIC CITY, was published by Counterpoint Press in October 2014, and named one of the best books of the year by NPR.
 It’s a coming-of-age love story set against the historical backdrop of a company town in upstate New York that once called itself “the city that lights the world.”
 Featuring Charles Proteus Steinmetz, the protégé of Edison who electrified the early 20th century, and a love triangle among the children of Electric City in the late 1960s, the novel interweaves past and present to explore the way inventions transform cities, heart and lives.

 A newly expanded poetry collection, GRAVITY, was published by Atelier26 Books in October 2014.
 Like Rosner’s celebrated novels, Gravity plumbs the deep complexities of inherited grief, but here the author discloses, with breathtaking candor and sensitivity, “what it felt like to grow up inside my family.”
 Also featuring spellbinding artwork by Lola Fraknoi, these astonishing pages remind us that history happens at home and that the past is something we all embody, knowingly or not.

 Elizabeth grew up in Schenectady, New York as a daughter of Jewish holocaust survivors.
 Her father, who was born in Hamburg, Germany, was sent to Buchenwald concentration camp, while her mother survived the war by hiding in the Polish countryside.
 Much of Ms. Rosner’s writing reflects her efforts to come to terms with the impact of her parents’ experiences on her own life, the indelible imprints of their history on her language, her identity, and her imagination.